How to Choose the Right Aquarium Heater

 Other factors that impact a fish tank’s temperature include its location in your home.
 Is it placed in a sunny room, down in the basement, or right next to the air conditioner?
 Also, because heat naturally rises, the tanks at the bottom of an aquarium rack will be cooler than the tanks at the top.
 Furthermore, equipment such as lighting and filtration contribute to the total heat produced in an aquarium.
 For example, a Fluval FX4 canister filter runs on 30 watts of power and therefore acts like a mini heater in your aquarium, slightly heating up the water as it flows through the filter.

-If you own a larger tank that requires 200 watts of heat, a better idea is to purchase two 100W heaters rather than one 200W heater.
+If you own a larger tank that requires 200 watts of heat, we recommend purchasing two 100W heaters rather than one 200W heater.
 Using multiple, smaller heaters reduces the damage caused by equipment malfunction.
 If one of the heaters gets too hot, it’s likely not powerful enough on its own to overheat the whole aquarium.
 If one heater shuts off, then you have a second heater as a backup that will prevent the water from getting too cold.

 There are many kinds of aquarium heaters, but we’re going to talk about the most common type – submersible heaters that operate completely underwater.
 The water current helps to spread the warmth from the heater to the rest of the tank, so ideally the heater should be placed right next to the filter output or pump for maximum flow.
 Install a thermometer in a corner opposite from the heater to make sure the heat is reaching the other side of the tank.

 Some heaters must always be positioned vertically, while others can lay down horizontally.
-If possible, we recommend mounting the heater at a 45 degree angle to get the best heat distribution.
-You can conceal the heater by placing plants and décor in front of it or hiding it in the sump if you have one.
+For long, tube-shaped heaters, we recommend mounting the heater at a 45 degree angle to get the best heat distribution.
+You can conceal the heater by placing plants and decor in front of it or hiding it in the sump if you have one.

 Mount the heater at a 45 degree angle and conceal it with tall plants or decorations.